Our credit union is a not-for-profit financial cooperative which makes it a better choice. You can bank on it.

 The difference between credit unions and banks?
 It's like the difference between a mega-corporation and a neighborhood nonprofit.
 One always has its eye on the bottom line, while the other focuses on people rather than profits.

 While banks and credit unions offer similar products and services, a bank's mission is to enrich its shareholders.
 In contrast, a credit union is a not-for-profit institution owned jointly by you, our member-owners.
-All earnings are funneled back into our financial cooperative and with your participation and relationship we provide members unparalleled benefits that include the Lowest Loan Rates in the Nation Guarantee.*
+All earnings are funneled back into our financial cooperative and with your participation and relationship we provide members unparalleled benefits that include the Best Rates in the Nation Guarantee.*

 Credit Unions and Banks.
 What’s the difference?